 If you are interested in studying for a PhD with LSS, but do not require studentship funding, please visit our PG Research Degrees page for more details.

 PhD Studentships in the School of Languages and Social Sciences

-The School of Languages and Social Sciences (LSS) invites applications for a fully-funded PhD studentship from strong candidates in any of the research areas covered by the School.
-The studentship is for full-time study over three years, commencing in October 2018.
+The School of Languages and Social Sciences (LSS) invites applications for up to two fully-funded PhD studentships from strong candidates in any of the research areas covered by the School.
+Each studentship is for full-time study over three years, commencing in October 2019.

 LSS is a multi-disciplinary research-focused School which brings together researchers in the areas of Languages (French, German, Spanish), Translation Studies, Politics and International Relations, Sociology and Policy, and English.
 Further information on the School’s research areas can be found here.

 1 October 2019 start date with completion date of 30 September 2022

 Will be provided to the successful applicant to cover the Home/EU fees rate (£4,260 in academic year 2018/19) plus a maintenance grant at the standard AHRC/ESRC rate (currently £14,777) with the corresponding standard increases in subsequent years.
 Applicants from outside the EU may apply for these studentships but will need to pay the difference between the ‘Home/EU’ and the ‘Overseas’ tuition fees (Overseas tuition fees are £13,350 in academic year 2018/9 so the difference to pay will be in the region of £9,090 per year).